|Giving a recorded statement to an insurance company could have a negative effect on your ability to recover personal injury compensation.|

 Were you or a loved one seriously injured due to someone else's negligence and have questions about giving a recorded statement to an insurance company?

-Contact the experienced Georgia personal injury lawyers at Nimmons Malchow Johnson today for a free consultation and case evaluation.
+Contact the experienced Augusta personal injury lawyers at Nimmons Malchow Johnson today for a free consultation and case evaluation.

 Let our experience and dedication work for you.